 For the best gluten-free, vegan cookie, these peanut butter chocolate chip cookies will be your new go-to!
 Made with delicious peanut butter cups and dark chocolate chunks, you won’t believe they’re grain-free, dairy-free, and lightly sweetened with coconut sugar!

 - ⅓ cup (67g) refined coconut oil, softened

 - ½ teaspoon sea salt

-- ⅔ cup (4 ounces) dark chocolate chunks or chips
+- ⅔ cup (4 ounces) dark chocolate chunks, or chocolate chips

-Bake cookies in batches in middle of oven for 10 to 12 minutes, or until just pale golden brown.
-Cool cookies on baking sheet 5 minutes and transfer to racks to cool completely.
+- Bake cookies in batches in the middle of oven for 10 to 12 minutes, or until just pale golden brown.
+Cool cookies on baking sheet for 5 minutes and transfer to racks to cool completely.

 - Store in an airtight container at room temperature for up to 5 days.
 You can also freeze the cookies in an airtight container or freeze the dough balls.

 To make a flax egg: whisk together 1 tablespoon flax meal with 2.5 tablespoons water and let set for 10 minutes before using

 - Category: Dessert